csw191/dagster-cloud/README.md

 - Dagster for orchestration
 - dbt-snowflake for data transformation
 - Pydantic for data validation
-- Python-dotenv for .env variables
+- Python-dotenv for .env variables configuration